craigwh10/dependency_install_swapper/readme.md

 - [x] Adding pnpm support.
 - [x] Controlled via a toggle on the popup.
 - [x] Improve styling of the popup
+- [x] Infer dev dependencies based on existence of command in readme

 ## Tech tasks